Self Management Tips

 Try to find out as much as you can about your type of epilepsy so you can understand and learn how to manage it.
 Your doctor should be able to give you a name.

-• Knowledge can help you understand your epilepsy and reduce your concerns
+• Knowledge can help you understand your type of epilepsy, which can help you manage it better and reduce your concerns

 • The more you understand, the more you will be able to take a more active role asking questions and discussing treatment options with your doctor